 What is Aquamarine?

 Aquamarine means “water of the sea” and originated in the 17th Century.
 These stunning stones are part of the beryl family of minerals, which also includes emeralds.
 Aquamarines come in colours ranging from the palest blue to dark blue-greens.
-They also tend to have excellent clarity and can be found in quite large sizes, which makes them a perfect centrepiece for both engagement rings and fine jewellery, and whilst we love it in any setting, we think it looks especially outstanding when paired with rose gold.
+They also tend to have excellent clarity and can be found in quite large sizes, which makes them a perfect centrepiece for both engagement rings and fine jewellery, and whilst we love it in any setting, we think it looks especially outstanding when paired with rose or white gold.

 Where can you find Aquamarines?